Lkchau/Object-Oriented-Software-Engineering/TicTacToe_version2/README.md

-#TIC TAC TOE VERSION 2 README
+**TIC TAC TOE VERSION 2 README**

 Name: Leo Chau

 Email: lchau@bu.edu

 BU ID: U48783299

-Compilation Instructions:
+**Compilation Instructions:**

-Please place all of the files in the same directory and also include the config.properties file in the directory, as that is where the name of the implemented games, rules and all the default hard coded information about the game is stored.
+Please place all of the files in the same directory and also include the **config.properties** file in the directory, as that is where the name of the implemented games, rules and all the default hard coded information about the game is stored.
 Without this, the program will detect that there are no games to be played.
-(I remembered that we are not supposed to submit files other than the .java files at the last minute and did not leave myself time to make it such that I can get rid of the use of config.properties file and thus I will be including this file with my submission.)

-I personally used intellij when writing this program and thus if opened with an IDE like intellij, one can simply press the "run" button which will start the app.
-If one were to compile and run through the terminal, then you can use javac *.java in the terminal to compile all the java files (If your javac and java version are different, you may need to change the version of one of them or compile the java files such that they can run on the same version as your java using the following command: javac -source (java version) -target (java version) *.java).
+If one were to compile and run through the terminal, then you can use **javac *.java** in the terminal to compile all the java files (If your javac and java version are different, you may need to change the version of one of them or compile the java files such that they can run on the same version as your java using the following command: **javac -source (java version) -target (java version) *.java**).

-Execution Instructions:
-As noted previously, one may simply use an ide such as intellij to run the program.
+**Execution Instructions:**

 However if following the compilation instructions through the terminal, please continue reading this section.
 Once everything is compiled correctly.
-You may type in the command: "java App".
+You may type in the command **java App** while in the same directory.
 As the main function for the program exists within the App.java file.
 Doing so will begin the program.
 Have fun!

-Descriptions For Each Class (Alphabetical order):
+**Descriptions For Each Class (Alphabetical order):**

 App.java -
 (App class)